mezantrop/ts-warp/README.md

 Not so early stage of development, yet don't expect everything to work properly.
-If you have an idea, a question, or have found a problem, do not hesitate to open an [issue](https://github.com/mezantrop/ts-warp/issues/new/choose) or write me directly: Mikhail Zakharov <zmey20000@yahoo.com>
+If you have an idea, a question, or have found a problem, do not hesitate to open an [issue](https://github.com/mezantrop/ts-warp/issues/new/choose) or mail
+me: Mikhail Zakharov <zmey20000@yahoo.com>

 Many thanks to [contributors](CONTRIBUTORS.md) of the project